LaunchCodeEducation/java-web-development/src/chapters/orm-part1/exercises.rst

 =======================

 For the exercises, we are going to continue building on our ``coding-events`` application.
-The exercise instructions assume that your code resembles the `persistent-controller <https://github.com/LaunchCodeEducation/coding-events/tree/persistent-controller>`_ branch.
+The exercise instructions assume that your code resembles the `persistent-controller <https://github.com/LaunchCodeEducation/coding-events/tree/persistent-controller>`_ branch of ``coding-events-demo``.
 Create a new branch off of your ``persistent-controller`` code to get started on the exercises.

 .. admonition:: Note